obetReyes/git-worklflow-example/README.md

 > this is my frist git workflow

 >I am an example to others.
-A bad example.
+A bad example..